apache/servicemix4-features/examples/camel-osgi/README.txt

 Purpose
 -------
-This example demonstrates how to deploy a Camel EIP route as an OSGi bundle in ServiceMix.
-The example also shows you how to use OSGi property placeholders and how to deploy the properties file from the ServiceMix console.
+Deploys a Camel EIP route as an OSGi bundle.
+Configuration makes use of the OSGi Configuration Admin service and Spring property placeholders, and the example demonstrates how to deploy the properties file from the ServiceMix console.